Francisco Maciel (tennis)

 Francisco Maciel García (born 7 January 1964) is a former tennis player from Mexico.
-He represented his native country as a qualifier at the 1992 Summer Olympics in Barcelona, where he was defeated in the first round by Switzerland's Jakob Hlasek.
+He reached his highest singles ATP-ranking in June 1986 of world No. 35.
+Maciel represented his native country as a qualifier at the 1992 Summer Olympics in Barcelona, where he was defeated in the first round by Switzerland's Jakob Hlasek.
 He won the silver medal at the 1984 Summer Olympics, when tennis was a demonstration sport.
-The right-hander reached his highest singles ATP-ranking in June 1986, when he became world No. 35.